-Fraud Crimes: Serious Offenses Need Strong Defenses
+Serious Offenses Need a Strong Defense Lawyer

 Fraud is a broad word that indicates deceit of some degree.
-Some of the most common types of fraud include credit card fraud, check fraud, insurance fraud, Medicaid fraud, medicare fraud, mail fraud, wire fraud, embezzlement, extortion, false claims, and bribery.
+Some of the most common types of fraud include credit card fraud, check fraud, insurance fraud, Medicaid fraud, Medicare fraud, mail fraud, wire fraud, embezzlement, extortion, false claims, and bribery.

 To constitute a fraud crime in Colorado, the following elements must be in place: